 |Page top Previous Homepage Next||

-A donut chart is essentially a Pie Chart with an area of the center cut out.
+A Donut Chart is essentially a Pie Chart but with the area of the centre cut out.

-However, Donut Charts have a slight advantage over Pie Charts, which are sometimes criticized for focusing on relative sizes of the pieces to one another and to the chart as a whole, giving no indication of changes as a whole when compared to other Pie Charts.
+However, Donut Charts have a slight advantage over Pie Charts, which are sometimes criticised for focusing on the relative sizes of the pieces to one another and to the chart as a whole, giving no indication of changes as a whole when compared to other Pie Charts.